Roat | Trinidadian Diwali Sweet

 • In a bowl, combine flour, sugar, honey, cardamom, ghee and ginger

-• Divide the dough into 5 pieces and form into smooth balls or loyahs, Allow the dough to rest for 15-30 mins.
-You can also choose to make them smaller.
-The ends should be thinner than the middle to ensure nice crisp edges.
+• Divide the dough into 5 pieces and form into smooth balls or loyahs, You can also choose to make them smaller.
+The ends should be thinner than the middle to ensure nice, crisp edges.

-• Heat ghee in small, narrow frying pan(to use less ghee).
-Flatten balls to form a disc, about 1/4 inch thick and fry (1-2) at a time until dark brown and crisp.
+• Heat ghee in small, narrow-heavy-bottomed fying ppan (narrow to use less ghee).
+Flatten balls to form a disc, about 1/4 inch thick and fry (1-2) at a time until dark brown, full cooked and crisp.
+Once done frying, you can pour some ghee on the roat for added flavor and to keep it moist.

 Video